kfechter/LegionY530Ubuntu/Sections/CreateBootDrive.md

 # Create Ubuntu Live USB

-#### NOTE: Since 18.04.3 won't be out till August, this guide is supporting 19.04.
-Once 18.04.3 LTS is out, this guide will support LTS and the current non LTS release

 ## Download the Ubuntu disk image and imaging software
 * Supported Ubuntu Versions
     * [Ubuntu 18.04.3 LTS](http://releases.ubuntu.com/18.04/ubuntu-18.04.3-desktop-amd64.iso)